quantmind/quantflow/notebooks/theory/levy.md

 \end{equation}

 where $r_0$ and $r_1$ are contants and ${\bf z}_t$ is a Markov process called the **state process**.
-When the intensity process is affine, the log characteristic function takes the following form
+When the intensity process is affine, the Laplace transform takes the following form.

 \begin{equation}
 {\mathbb L}_{\tau_t}\left(z\right) = {\mathbb E}\left[e^{- z \tau_t}\right] = e^{-a_{u, t} - b_{u, t} z_0}
 \end{equation}

-where coefficients $a$ and $b$ satisfy Riccati ODEs which can be solved numerically and in some cases analytically.
+where coefficients $a$ and $b$ satisfy Riccati ODEs, which can be solved numerically and, in some cases, analytically.

 ```{code-cell} ipython3